101 Visa – Permanent Child Visa

-If the child have met all the criteria, you have to make sure the child’s passport is valid.
-You also can start to gather all the required documents in support of the visa application on behalf your child.
+If the child has met all the criteria, you have to make sure the child’s passport is valid.
+You also can start to gather all the required documents in support of the visa application on behalf of your child.

-You should provide accurate documents and information to avoid the misleading information.
+You should provide accurate documents and information to avoid misleading information.

 Third step: Apply for the Child visa